Kernix13/parcel-sass-setup/README.md

 So here you can change the location and name of the filename and omit that parameter from the scripts by adding the `source` variable: `"source": "src/index.html",`.
 That works.

-NOTE: You also do not need to run the sass command `sass watch src/scss:dist/css`.
+**NOTE #2**: You also do not need to run the sass command `sass watch src/scss:dist/css`.
 Parcel takes care of all that.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>